Pixelmator

-Pixelmator is a series of graphics editors developed by the team of the same name for macOS and iOS.
-It was founded by brothers Saulius and Aidas Dailidė in 2007.
-Apple acquired the company in February 2025.
-Pixelmator apps are largely built on Apple-specific technologies such as CoreML and Metal.
-Pixelmator uses a proprietary format across their apps (.PXD), but supports a variety of file types including Photoshop, RAW, and WebP.
-All Pixelmator apps support image editing, but Pixelmator Pro also supports video and vector graphics.
+Pixelmator is a series of graphics editors developed by Apple for macOS, iOS, and iPadOS.
+Pixelmator apps leverage Apple-specific technologies such as CoreML and Metal.
+Pixelmator uses a proprietary format across their apps (.PXD), but supports editing a variety of file types including Photoshop, RAW, and WebP.

 History

-Pixelmator Team was founded in 2007 by Lithuanian brothers Saulius and Aidas Dailidė. and released Pixelmator (now Pixelmator Classic) 1.0 in September of the same year.
+Pixelmator Team was founded in 2007 by Lithuanian brothers Saulius and Aidas Dailidė, and released Pixelmator (now Pixelmator Classic) 1.0 in September of the same year.
 The company resided in Vilnius, Lithuania.
-In November 2024, Pixelmator Team agreed to be acquired by Apple for an unknown monetary amount, which was completed on February 11, 2025, the company was later folded into Apple with its products coming under them fully.
+In November 2024, Pixelmator Team agreed to be acquired by Apple for an unknown monetary amount, which was completed on 11 February 2025, the company was later folded into Apple with its products coming under them fully.

 Pixelmator Classic

-Pixelmator Classic was the original version of Pixelmator released for Mac on September 25, 2007.
-It uses a palette-style interface compared to Pixelmator Pro's single-window interface.
+Pixelmator Classic was the original version of Pixelmator released for Mac on 25 September 2007.
+It uses a palette-style interface with floating toolbars compared to Pixelmator Pro's single-window interface.
 It is no longer being updated and has been delisted from the Mac App Store.

 Pixelmator iOS

-Pixelmator for iOS launched on October 23, 2014 as an iPad-exclusive app with touch-optimized versions of Pixelmator's desktop features.
+Pixelmator for iOS launched on 23 October 2014 as an iPad-exclusive app with touch-optimized versions of Pixelmator's desktop features.
 In May 2015, Pixelmator for iOS 2.0 was released with support for the iPhone.

+Apple no longer updates Pixelmator for iOS as of 13 January 2026, shortly before the release of Pixelmator Pro for iPad.

 Pixelmator Pro

-Pixelmator Pro is an image, video, and vector editing software for macOS that launched on November 29, 2017.
+Pixelmator Pro is an image, video, and vector editing software for macOS that launched on 29 November 2017.
 It was a paid upgrade for Pixelmator Classic users, featuring a redesigned interface, a graphics pipeline rewritten using Metal, Apple silicon support and a greater focus on ML/AI editing features.

+On 28 January 2026, Apple announced Apple Creator Studio, a subscription bundle for their professional software that contains Pixelmator Pro.
+They also brought Pixelmator Pro to iPad, shortly after discontinuing Pixelmator iOS.